jbcom/extended-data-types/README.md

 print(decoded_data)  # Output: {'name': 'Alice', 'age': 30}
 ```

-For more usage examples, see the [Usage](https://extended-data-types.readthedocs.io/en/latest/usage.md) documentation.
+For more usage examples, see the [documentation](https://jbcom.github.io/extended-data-types/).

 ## Contributing

 Contributions are welcome!
-Please see the [Contributing Guidelines](https://github.com/jbcom/extended-data-types/blob/main/CONTRIBUTING.md) for more information.
+Please see the [Contributing Guidelines](https://jbcom.github.io/extended-data-types/guides/contributing.html) for more information.

 ## Credit